Artistic Director Search

 Resound Ensemble Artistic Director Position Description

-Resound Ensemble, a chamber chorus of volunteer mixed voices based in San Francisco, seeks applicants for the part-time position of Artistic Director to lead the organization in its fifth year of existence.
+Resound Ensemble, a chamber chorus of volunteer mixed voices based in San Francisco, seeks applicants for the part-time position of Artistic Director to lead the organization in its seventh year of existence.

 Our mission statement: Resound Ensemble is a community of singers sharing intimate, engaging performances with audiences in the San Francisco Bay Area.
 We are committed to an eclectic repertoire that connects today’s audience to the human experience through song.
 To learn more: https://youtu.be/LvxPJdkaE8w